Fall-Back/CSS-Mustard-Cut/README.md

 CSS Only Mustard Cut
 ====================

 Cutting the Mustard without Javascript.
+Also known as CSSCTM (CSS Cut-the-Mustard).

 Read the [SitePoint article](http://www.sitepoint.com/cutting-the-mustard-with-css-media-queries/).